Package 'Pv3Rs'

 v

-A numeric vector of three probabilities that sum to one.
+A numeric vector of three numbers in zero to one that sum to one.

 Value